 - One-on-One Mentoring with Trusted Adult Role Models

 - Volunteer Service Hours

-LIT Application Process:
+LIT Application Process

-Teens can be registered for the LIT program by a parent utilizing our regular Online Registration process.
-In addition to the regular application, teens are asked to complete an LIT Application, submit 2 References, and sign the LIT Conduct Agreement Form.
+2. Supplemental Application (See Parent Resource Page) – In addition to the regular application, teens are asked to complete an LIT Supplemental Application.
 The application process is designed to help teens think about their current views and beliefs concerning leadership, what their goals will be in regards to being an LIT, develop realistic expectations for the program, and to gain valuable skills and experiences that will be beneficial to them in completing future job applications.